hlixasd/Roblox-Group-Finder-1/README.md

 - Make the URL your URL from your group finder.
 - Select your e-mail to notify.
 - Click Create Monitor.

-# KEEP MIND YOU WILL GET RATELIMITED!!
-THIS FINDER IS PROXYLESS!